Catddly/Seagull-Engine/README.md

 It is called TipECS and it have the basic subset of a ECS.

 - GPU-Driven Rendering Pipeline
-Most of the scene object(excluding skybox) are culled and drawn by GPU.
+Most of the scene objects(excluding skybox) are culled and drawn by GPU.
 (Using Draw Indirect and compute shader)

 - Auto Shader Recompilation (not the hot reload)
 Automatically detect the modification of the shader and recompile it to SPIR-V shader.